SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Things to Do Near Yosemite

-Devils Postpile National Monument is an unusual and extraordinary place to visit.
-Consisting of hundreds of vertical basalt columns, it is utterly unique.
-It is thought to have formed 100,000 years ago from a cooling lava flow and is a must-see feature for all nature lovers.
+Why Visit: Devils Postpile National Monument is an unusual and extraordinary place to visit.
+It consists of hundreds of vertical basalt columns thought to have formed 100,000 years ago from a cooling lava flow.

-Visitors should know that the Devil's Postpile is open depending on the weather.
-It is best to see it during the Spring, Summer, or Fall months.
+Know Before You Go: Devils Postpile closes depending on the weather.
+It is best to see it during the spring, summer, and fall months.
 This is because the snow during the winter makes it challenging to get there.

 >> Find additional national parks in Northern California